 This definition may not suit government entities as these relationships are not usually consolidated in financial statements.

-The current standards in the Global Legal Entity Identifier System (GLEIS) state that a legal entity can opt-out of the collection of its parent’s entities information if there is no parent according to the definition.
-This could include legal entities whose parent is a natural person, does not prepare financial statements or there is no known person controlling the entity such as a diversified shareholding.
-This means that under the current definition, government entities can opt-out of parent reporting and this is expected to happen in the majority of cases.
+The current standards in the Global Legal Entity Identifier System (GLEIS) state that a legal entity can opt out of collecting its parent’s entity information if there is no parent according to the definition.
+This could include legal entities whose parent is a natural person, does not prepare financial statements, or no known person controls the entity, such as a diversified shareholding.
+This means that under the current definition, government entities can opt out of parent reporting, and this is expected to happen in the majority of cases.

 This is a difficult position to define.
-With corporations, the direct parent is generally the entity with the shareholder control.
-There are some organizations that are partially or fully state-owned and therefore there is a similar relationship.
+With corporations, the direct parent is generally the entity with shareholder control.
+Some organizations are partially or fully state-owned, and therefore there is a similar relationship.
 On the other hand, many government entities appear to exist more as siloed entities either on a local or national level and act independently from the levels above and below it, both financially and with accountability within the public sector.

 Create a new item to identify general government entities

 The LEI ROC recognizes that a government entity acts slightly differently from a regular legal entity.
 One example is that a government entity can exist when in debt and after going bankrupt.
 Right now, there is no way under the GLEIS to differentiate a government entity from other legal entities.